 Chop up about 2 cups of strawberries per quart of yogurt, or more or less based on preference.
 Add a tablespoon of fresh honey and use a potato masher to gently crush the berries and incorporate the honey.

 Then, simply fold the fruit mixture into your yogurt and serve or store in the fridge.
 You will NOT believe how delicious fresh yogurt with fresh fruit is if you've never tried it.
+And if you'd like, top with some fresh homemade granola.
 Enjoy! 🙂

 🍳 Recipe